shirishp16/DentalX-AI/README.md

 ## How It Works
 - Frontend built with **React + TypeScript**
 - Backend model trained with **TensorFlow/Keras**
-- Images are preprocessed and passed through a custom CNN
+- Images are preprocessed and passed through a custom CNN model
 - The model outputs multi-label predictions for each condition

 ---